 In order to have a strong handle on data security issues that may potentially impact your business, it is imperative to understand the relationships of three components:

-David Cramer, VP and GM of Security Operations at BMC Software, explains
+David Cramer, VP and GM of Security Operations at BMC Software, explains:

+Worms and viruses are categorized as threats because they could cause harm to your organization through exposure to an automated attack, as opposed to one perpetrated by humans.
 Most recently, on May 12, 2017, the WannaCry Ransomware Attack began bombarding computers and networks across the globe and has since been described as the biggest attack of its kind.
-Cyber criminals are constantly coming up with creative new ways to compromise your data as seen in the 2017 Internet Security Threat Report.
+Cyber criminals are constantly coming up with creative new ways to compromise your data, as seen in the 2017 Internet Security Threat Report.

-For example, when a team member resigns and you forget to disable their access to external accounts, change logins or remove their names from company credit cards, this leaves your business open to both intentional and unintentional threats.
+For example, when a team member resigns and you forget to disable their access to external accounts, change logins, or remove their names from company credit cards, this leaves your business open to both intentional and unintentional threats.
 However, most vulnerabilities are exploited by automated attackers and not a human typing on the other side of the network.

 - Is your data backed up and stored in a secure off-site location?

 - Is your data stored in the cloud?
 If yes, how exactly is it being protected from cloud vulnerabilities?